Closed-cone conifer forest: Climate

 The weather of these forests is quite mild in both winter and summer.
 Temperatures rarely go below freezing or grow uncomfortably warm.
 Closed-cone pine forests of California are located in cool-summer Mediterranean climate regions along the coast with cool wet winters and hot, dry summers.
 Despite the fact that the summers are dry, the air is consistently humid due to frequent coastal fog brought in by interior heat.
 The fog also supplies irrigation when it passes through the conifer needles of the pines.
 The moisture is caught this way and drips to the forest floor.
 Thus, drought is avoided by up to 40%.
 In the autumn, fog is less frequent and it is during this season when occasional heat waves are possible.
 This is when fires are most likely.
 Precipitation ranges from 20 to 60 inches a year, depending on the locale.

 Ecology

 The conifers are serotinous, releasing seeds in response to an environmental trigger, such as fire or shoot death.
-One family commonly having serotiny due to shoot death is Cupressaceae, while the genus Pinus generally has seritony to fire/heat.
+One family commonly having serotiny due to shoot death is Cupressaceae, while the genus Pinus generally has serotonin to fire/heat.
 Sargent cypress, Gowan cypress, McNabb cypress, Monterrey Pine, Torrey Pine, bishop pine, coulter pine, knob-cone pine, and lodgepole pine are all California endemic serotinous conifer species.

 Closed-cone forests rely on regular but infrequent fires, often stand-replacing crown fires.
 Fire opens up space in the canopy or clears away litter on the ground, so there is less competition for germinating seeds.
 Thus, the fire is an advantageous time for trees to drop their seeds.